Step 2

 You have much more control and you'll get a better outcome if you act before a crisis is upon you.

-It is worthwhile considering the following when contemplating different courses of action.
+It is worthwhile considering the following when contemplating different courses of action involving the following matters.

 • Your health and medical status